mpg64/mpg-playground/README.md

 # MPG Playground

-This repository serves as my personal testing ground for GitHub workflows and AI agent development work.
+This sacred grove serves as my personal testing ground for GitHub workflows and AI agent development work - a place where the ancient wisdom of technology meets the modern arts of automation.

 ## Purpose